2023 Best Value Nursing Associate Degree Schools in West Virginia

 Top 10 Best Nursing Associate Degree Schools

-Our 2023 rankings named Blue Ridge Community and Technical College the best value school in West Virginia for nursing students working on their associate degree.
-Located in the rural area of Martinsburg, Blue Ridge Community and Technical College is a public college with a small student population.
+Our analysis found Blue Ridge Community and Technical College to be the best value school for nursing students who want to pursue a associate degree in West Virginia.
+Located in the rural area of Martinsburg, Blue Ridge Community and Technical College is a public school with a small student population.

-The average tuition and fees for an in-state undergraduate at Blue Ridge Community and Technical College are $4,128 a year.
+In-state tuition fees for undergraduate students at Blue Ridge Community and Technical College are $4,128 per year.
 Nursing majors at Blue Ridge Community and Technical College take out an average of $26,337 in student loans while working on their Associate Degree.

-West Virginia University at Parkersburg undergraduate students pay an average of $3,890 in in-state tuition and fees each year.
+In-state tuition fees for undergraduate students at West Virginia University at Parkersburg are $3,890 per year.
 The average amount in student loans that nursing majors at West Virginia University at Parkersburg take out while working on their Associate Degree is $19,590.

 Out of the 12 schools in West Virginia that were part of this year’s ranking, BridgeValley Community & Technical College landed the # 3 spot on the list.
 BridgeValley Community & Technical College is a small public school located in the medium-sized suburb of South Charleston.